umutbalkan/bit-flipper/README.md

 # bit-flipper

-## Bilkent University Engineering Department: CS 223 - Digital Design
+## Bilkent University Engineering Department: CS 223 - Digital Design Term Project
-Digital Logic Design: Term Project

 An Implementation of Vigenère Cipher by using [Basys 3 Artix-7 FPGA](http://store.digilentinc.com/basys-3-artix-7-fpga-trainer-board-recommended-for-introductory-users/)  and [SystemVerilog HDL](https://en.wikipedia.org/wiki/SystemVerilog)

-*main blocks*: Keyboard Analyzer, VGA Display, text operator.
+**main blocks**: Keyboard Analyzer, VGA Display, text operator.

-## How does it work?
+### How does it work?

 + Keyboard Analyzer takes the input from keyboard, receives a 11-bit data which contains start and stop bits, rest 8-bit is the scan code of the pressed key at the keyboard.
 Analyzer tries to extract that scan code from 11-bit data which can be quite hard sometimes. because scan codes are somewhat are in reverse order, meaning LSB-MSB.
 Displays the binary version of scan codes on LEDs on BASYS3 board and also displays the hexadecimal version of scan codes at BASYS3 7-segment display.
 Since BASYS3 doesn’t have a PS/2 input and creating a USB HID controller is impossible for me , there is built in micro controller on BASYS3 just below the USB port which mimics PS/2 input when there is USB.